Evidence Level

 What is the recommended dosage of Selenium?

-The clinically studied dose for Selenium is 55 mcg/day (RDA); therapeutic studies: 100–200 mcg/day; upper limit 400 mcg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 55 mcg/day (RDA); therapeutic studies: 100–200 mcg/day; upper limit 400 mcg/day Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Selenosis at doses above 400 mcg/day: garlic breath, hair loss, nail brittleness Nausea and GI discomfort with inorganic forms (selenite) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Selenium is well tolerated at studied doses.
+Reported effects can include: Selenosis at doses above 400 mcg/day: garlic breath, hair loss, nail brittleness Nausea and GI discomfort with inorganic forms (selenite) It may also interact with some medications.
+Selenium is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Chemotherapy agents (cisplatin) — selenium may reduce nephrotoxicity but could reduce efficacy Statins — selenium may modestly affect statin efficacy via CoQ10 pathway Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Chemotherapy agents (cisplatin) — selenium may reduce nephrotoxicity but could reduce efficacy Statins — selenium may modestly affect statin efficacy via CoQ10 pathway If you take prescription medication, check with a pharmacist or doctor before using it.